Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ww5wd63vgFo.md

 ### Transcript

-> um any update for teaser videos there may be one in the beginning of next year first week
+> any update for teaser videos there may be one in the beginning of next year first week